How to Fire a Family Member in a Family Business

 On purpose.

 Not because they deserve it.
-Because you cannot fire your brother and expect the family to hold together with nothing between that decision and the next birthday dinner.
+Because you cannot fire a sibling and expect the family to hold together with nothing between that decision and the next birthday dinner.

 The severance is not a reward.
 It is a business decision — and you are making it deliberately.